jwattspdl/adusa-digital-architecture/resilience/Readme.md

 While the Resilience4j Retry can be used in conjunction with the CircuitBreaker, it is recommended to return to the client upon the first timeout or error.
-You will need to consider the performance requirements of your service endpoint and determine the additional latency of a retry is acceptable.
+You will need to consider the performance requirements of your service endpoint and determine if the additional latency of a retry is acceptable.

 ### Circuit Breakers and Fallback Functions